 Low heat cooking makes Slow Roasted Salmon incredibly moist and tender.
 And the zesty gremolata pairs beautifully for a gorgeous bold finish.
-Simple and elegant.

 This is one of my go-to brunch recipes.
-I serve it room temperature and use is as an alternative to smoked salmon for something a bit different.
+I serve it at room temperature and use it as an alternative to smoked salmon for something a bit different.
 It’s also great summer lunch fare, easily transportable for potlucks and a nice appetizer served on plain crackers or small plates.
 The salmon is easy to make for a crowd and can be served hot, room temperature or cold.

 The taste and texture of this slow roasted salmon is simply excellent.
 It’s more forgiving than baking at a high temperature.
 It cuts like butter.
-And it’s mouth watering.
+And it’s mouth-watering.
 As it’s cooking, you might see some white protein coagulate on top of the salmon.
 Don’t worry about it – just wipe it off.

 - If you want to vary your gremolata from the classic version, here are 5 ways to do that.